 A quick, refreshing slush made using frozen watermelon, lime juice, and water!
-This Watermelon Slush is perfect for summer sipping or for bringing summer vibes to your home any time of year.
+This Watermelon Slushie is perfect for summer sipping or for bringing summer vibes to your home any time of year.

 Watermelon is a summer must-have for my family.
 We enjoy more than our share of very fresh and ripe watermelons all season for snacking all season long.

 Did you know you can freeze watermelon too?
 I love buying a few extra watermelon when they’re in season to stash in the freezer so we can keep summertime going with Watermelon Slushies even as the weather starts to cool off and the kids go back to school.

 - This slush recipe takes just a minute to blend together and it’s as refreshing as it gets!